 2 x Wetsuits suitable for water temperature of 10 degrees Celsius

 Supplied by Rockman Swimrun per team:

-Supplied at Kåseklubben by Rockman Swimrun per team:
+Supplied at Kåseklubben by Rockman Swimrun to be used during fjord crossing:

 4.4 Recommended equipment

 Water bladder or bottle easy to fill-up from creeks.

 Elastic string between team members to even out energy effort